 Strong together: Seniors on the Alzeyer walk against loneliness!

-In Alzey, a lively group of twelve senior citizens have been going on a walk every week for over a year and a half.
-The participants visit this special meeting point every Thursday at 10 a.m. to enjoy the fresh air together and to exchange ideas in the middle of the idyllic vineyards.
-When organizing the walks, the community sister plus Heike Lörcher-Denne and the participants support themselves independently, according to the motto "Together we are strong".
+In Alzey, a lively group of twelve seniors has been meeting weekly for a walk for over a year and a half.
+Participants go to this special meeting point every Thursday at 10 a.m. to enjoy the fresh air together and exchange ideas in the middle of the idyllic vineyards.
+Community nurse Plus Heike Lörcher-Denne and the participants support themselves in organizing the walks, true to the motto “Together we are strong”.

 The walk begins at the Am Herdry playground, where each participant has the opportunity to choose their own route and set the pace.
 “The most important thing is that everyone has fun,” emphasizes Lörcher-Denne.
 If the weather doesn't cooperate, such as heavy rain or slippery conditions, a cozy café is simply chosen as an alternative location.
 This shows how flexible the group is with its meetings in order to promote social interaction not only physically but also mentally.